onavi01/MusicalKnights/README.md

 ### Download

-Latest game executable ('MusicalKnights.exe') is located within the 'MusicalKnights...' folder.
+Latest official release ('MusicalKnights.exe') is located within the 'MusicalKnights...' folder.
 To run, make sure the entire 'MusicalKnights...' folder is downloaded, then execute the file from within.

 ### v0.1.20 Patch Notes
 * Fixed a bug that allowed the player to input more than one commands in a single beat